caffiendkitten/caffiendkitten.github.io/README.md

-# My Github Pages App
+# My Github Pages Profile

-My name is DaNeil and I am a Security researcher performing responsible disclosure and full stack software/security engineer with a passion for aligning security controls, processes, policies and procedures.<br />
+My name is DaNeil.
+I am a quality-driven security researcher and full stack software/security engineer with a passion for performing responsible disclosure, aligning security controls, processes, policies and procedures.
-I take pride in being a self-starter/team player with good multitasking skills and a desire to consistently exceed expectations. <br />
+I take pride in my passion for Information Security and am enthusiastic about finding security vulnerabilities.

-I have project manager and team leader experience in directing all phases of complex projects while motivating and mentoring team members.
+I am active within the Capture the Flag community and local tech meetup groups such as the CyberSecurity Non-Profit that I am a chapter organizer for, WISP, WoSec, and OWASP and this site will be built around my progress and my process of getting into Info Sec.

-This site will be built around my progress and my process of <br /> getting intoInfo Sec.<br /> See it at <a href="https://caffiendkitten.github.io">caffiendkitten.github.io</a> </p>
+See it at <a href="https://caffiendkitten.github.io">caffiendkitten.github.io</a> </p>

 <p><b>Connect with me:</b><br />